nicoddemus/pyserde/docs/en/data-formats.md

 ## Needs a new data format support?

-We don't plan to supprot a data format such as XML to keep pyserde as simple as possible.
+We don't plan to support a data format such as XML to keep pyserde as simple as possible.
 If you need a new data format support, we recommend to create a separate python package.
 If the data format is interchangable to dict or tuple, implementing the serialize/desrialize API is not that difficult.
 See [YAML's implementation](https://github.com/yukinarit/pyserde/blob/main/serde/yaml.py) to know how to implement.